silas-x/soteria-action/README.md

 If this is new to you, just run the action without passing any arguments!
 ```
 solana-version (default: "1.14.11")       - Check Solana releases if needed (https://github.com/solana-labs/solana/releases)
-run-mode       (default: "-analyseAll")  - Runs the tool against all programs
+run-mode       (default: "-analyzeAll")  - Runs the tool against all programs
 cargo-com      (default: ".")            - Shortcut for build command
 program-path   (default: ".")            - Add path to a specific program / path
 ```